bry3133/Tippy-Pre-iOS-Work/README.md

 Also, it was difficult trying to show the default percentage on the main screen after it was being chosen.
 I didn’t know what variable to connect and what code to write within both view controllers.
 However, I then did more research on my own about Swift and starting learn how to write more code for the apps.
 It will a lot of digging but it was worth it!

-I tried to add a custom tip percentange slider that would allow me to change the values to other numbers.
+I attempted to add a custom tip percentange slider that would allow me to change the values to other numbers.
 However, I did not know how to sync the slider and the pre made percentanges.
 I tried to look it up online but I coudld not find enough information.
-If selected for CodePath, I would want to learn have to do this and other UI animations.
-This is the first ever app I have written and I would like for you guys to consider the amount of knowledge I am eager to learn in this class.
-I would love to gain more skills in the app development.
+If selected for CodePath, I would want to learn have to do this and UI animations.
+This is the first ever app I have written so I would like for you guys to consider the amount of knowledge I am eager and willing to learn in this class.
+I would love to gain more skills in the app development and technology so being in this class would be a really great oppotunity.

 ## License